12th Aeromedical Airlift Squadron: Medical evacuation

 The 12th Aeromedical Transport Squadron was activated at McGuire Air Force Base, New Jersey on 8 November 1956, when the 1st Aeromedical Transport Group, which was stationed at Brooks Air Force Base, Texas, replaced the 1706th Air Transport Group.
 The group was responsible for aeromedical evacuation missions throughout the United States.
 The 12th Squadron was equipped with Convair C-131 Samaritans and was primarily responsible for evacuation missions in the northeastern United States.
 In June 1964, Military Air Transport Service (MATS) reorganized its medical evacuation squadrons under the 1405th Aeromedical Transport Wing, stationed at Scott Air Force Base, Illinois.
 In 1965, mission responsibility expanded to included Newfoundland and Labrador.

 When Military Airlift Command (MAC) replaced MATS in January 1966, the 375th Aeromedical Airlift Wing replaced the 1405th Wing and the squadron became the 12th Aeromedical Airlift Squadron.
-It continued its mission until inactivating in June 1969 as the more capable Douglas HC-9 Nightingale permitted consolidation of the medical evacuation mission in the United States into one location, Scott Air Force Base.
+It continued its mission until inactivating in June 1969 as the more capable Douglas C-9 Nightingale permitted consolidation of the medical evacuation mission in the United States into one location, Scott Air Force Base.

-The three squadrons were consolidated into one in September 985, retaining the 12th Airlift designation, but have remained inactive.
+The three squadrons were consolidated into one in September, 1975 retaining the 12th Airlift designation, but have remained inactive.